Alex-Ponte/PCI_ASI_System/README.md

   - Further investigation of option expiration effects
   - Testing the strategy across larger and international universes
   - Exploring higher-frequency ASI calculations (e.g. Hourly data)

+For a more detailed overview with ouputs and results see the file named PCI+ASI Research Doc FV.2.pdf